Sleeved kawa poplars helping stabilise up a pastoral hillside.

 When it comes to planting your poplar and willows poles, getting things right at the beginning will give you the best results in the long term.

-In Northland, the best time of year to plant poplar and willow poles is during the winter months of June, July, and early August.
-Remember to plan ahead and allow a few months for ordering, delivery and creating a site plan.
-To order poles through Northland Regional Council, get your orders in before the end of May of your planned planting year.
+In Northland, the best time of year to plant poplar and willow poles is during the winter months of June and July.
+Remember to plan ahead and allow a few months for ordering, delivery and creating a planting plan.
+To order poles through Northland Regional Council, get your orders in before 4 May 2018.

 It's best to plant before any erosion occurs – prevention is better than cure.
 After an erosion event it can take up to 20 years for an area to recover, but never to the level of pre-erosion.
 A little foresight can save a lot of time and effort in the long run, and prevent loss of production.